Qissa Khwani firing victims remembered

 The occupying British soldiers had opened fire on the freedom-loving citizens in Peshawar 91 years ago who were protesting the oppressive Colonial policies.
 As many as 400 people were killed on the day, though the official account had put the toll at 179.

-The members of the board walked from the nearby Bazaar-e-Misgaraan or coppersmith market to the ‘Yadgar-e-Shaheedaan’ -- the two monuments to the martyrs at Qissa Khwani.
+The members of the board walked from the nearby Bazaar-e-Misgaraan or coppersmith market to the ‘Yagar-e-Shaheedaan’ — the two monuments to the martyrs at Qissa Khwani.

 They carried a banner inscribed with tributes to the citizens who were killed or injured in the firing.